 Combining elements of electronica, post-rock and alternative rock with progressive and gothic undertones, Scottish duo Midas Fall have carved a distinctive and captivating sound, creating taut, shimmering soundscapes led by the hauntingly melancholic vocals of Elizabeth Heaton - a sound described as “ethereal, haunting and bewitching.
 They work on another plane, post rock melancholy with the icy beauty associated with the electronica of Olafur Arnalds.”
 (Prog Magazine)

-Their fourth full-length album, ‘Evaporate’, will be released worldwide in April 2018 on Monotreme Records and was met with outstanding reviews and a nomination in the upcoming "Progressive Music Awards".
+Their fourth full-length album, ‘Evaporate’, was released worldwide in April 2018 on Monotreme Records and was met with outstanding reviews and a nomination in the upcoming "Progressive Music Awards".
 The band previewed some of their new music on a European tour in November 2017 followed by a UK tour in May 2018 and a highly coveted invitation to play at Robert Smiths Meltdown Festival.

 In September 2015 Midas Fall released their third album 'the Menagerie Inside' (Monotreme Records), followed by a month-long European tour later in the year with Canadian musician Raised by Swans.
 The album, mastered by Ed Brooks (Pearl Jam, Death Cab for Cutie, Caspian), received excellent press around the world.

 2014 Saw Midas Fall complete a Balkans mini-tour and begin work on their third album.

 In April 2013 Midas Fall released their second album, 'Wilderness’ (Monotreme), which they followed up with the release of 3-track EP.
 ‘Fluorescent Lights’, and a full UK and European tour.
 The band shared the stage with Chvrches, Deaf Havana, Her Name is Calla and label mates Sleepmakeswaves, in addition to headlining a show at the Norwich Sound and Vision festival.